 The use of military courts to try civilians is in violation of the fair trial rights enshrined in both the Universal Declaration of Human Rights (Article 10) and the International Covenant for Civil and Political Rights (Article 14).
 In addition, the re-opening of military trials of civilians contravenes the spirit of the Bahrain Independent Commission of Inquiry Report, which stated in Recommendation 1720 that the fundamental principles of a fair trial were not respected in the military-led National Safety Courts, and that the cases should be subject to civilian review.

 In addition to the use of a military court, the trial itself was mired in other human rights violations.
 Some of the defendants stated that the military officials had tortured them to extract confessions.
-Eight of the defendants were convicted in absentia, as they had reportedly fled to Iraq and Iran.
+Eight defendants were convicted in absentia, as they had reportedly fled to Iraq and Iran, and at least two were minors at the time of the alleged offense or arrest.
 Some of the defendants did not meet with a lawyer until their third hearing in November 2017.
-Additionally, three of the defendants were minors at the time of the alleged crime and their arrest.
+The court even “issued a decision banning the publication of any information, data or news by any audio-visual, electronic or written media.”

 “By moving civilians into military courts, the Bahraini government is showing just how fundamentally broken the justice system is in the country.
 There is no rule of law, and international fair trial standards are cast aside without a second thought.
 This is completely unacceptable,” said Husain Abdulla, Executive Director of ADHRB.
 “Death sentences, citizenship revocation, and lengthy prison terms handed down by military courts against defendants who have faced disappearance, isolation, incommunicado detention, and torture capture a stark picture of the lengths of Bahrain’s repression at the start of the new year, and reveals the government’s inclinations for abuse absent external pressure.”